Photo Credit: OFC Media via Phototek

 Technically gifted Colombani, whose grandfather Roland is a former Tahiti international, is one of the brightest young talents in Oceania.
-And he’s has just signed a contract with French Ligue 1 side AJ Auxerre after spending last season at Ligue 2 side ASM Belfort.
+And he’s has just joined French Ligue 1 side AJ Auxerre after spending last season at Ligue 2 side ASM Belfort.

 Colombani first rose to international prominence playing for Tahiti in last year’s OFC U-16 Men’s Championship in Fiji, and he subsequently secured a six-week trial with Belfort.